macxcool/educational-help.com/content/pricing.md

 **NOTE: 12 HOUR ADVANCED NOTICE FOR CANCELLATION OR TIME CHANGE MUST BE GIVEN TO YOUR TEACHER.
 IF NOTICE IS NOT RECEIVED, YOU WILL BE CHARGED FOR THAT SESSION!**

+We strongly encourage consistent attendance for the best results!

 We are endeavouring to provide a professional service as economically as possible.
 We request your cooperation and thank you for your patronage.